jumph4x/durable_decorator/README.md

 ## On tracking new decorators and managing fragility

-After a lovely and short discussion with @BDQ regarding these ideas, he mentioned we could try hashing methods to be able to raise warnings upon unexpected sources or targets (see his work on [Deface](https://github.com/spree/deface)).
+After a lovely and short discussion with [Brian Quinn](https://github.com/BDQ) regarding these ideas, he mentioned we could try hashing methods to be able to raise warnings upon unexpected sources or targets (see his work on [Deface](https://github.com/spree/deface)).
 This project relies on another lovely meta-programming creation by [John Mair](https://github.com/banister), specifically his work on [method_source](https://github.com/banister/method_source).

 ## Installation